modin-project/modin/docs/getting_started/using_modin/using_modin_cluster/using_modin_ray_cluster.rst

 If you want to use the other dataset, you should provide it to each of the cluster nodes with the same path.
-We recomnend doing this by customizing the `setup_commands` section of the [configuration file](https://github.com/modin-project/modin/blob/master/examples/tutorial/jupyter/execution/pandas_on_ray/cluster/modin-cluster.yaml).
+We recomnend doing this by customizing the ``setup_commands`` section of the [configuration file](https://github.com/modin-project/modin/blob/master/examples/tutorial/jupyter/execution/pandas_on_ray/cluster/modin-cluster.yaml).

-To run any script in a remote cluster, you need to submit it to the ray.
+To run any script in a remote cluster, you need to submit it to the Ray.
 In this way, the script file is sent to the the remote cluster head node and executed there.

 In this tutorial, we provide the `exercise_5.py`_ script, which reads the data from the